IMAP vs POP3 vs SMTP - The Ultimate Comparison

 • Popular, simple to set up and use.

-• Emails are downloaded to the user's computer, and messages can be viewed even if the user is not connected to the internet.
+• Emails are downloaded to the user's computer, and messages can be viewed even when the user is not connected to the internet.

-• Opening attachments is quick and simple because they have already been downloaded.
+• Opening attachments is quick because they have already been downloaded.

 Disadvantages of POP3

-• Email attachments may contain viruses that may cause harm to the user's PC.
+• Email attachments may contain viruses that could harm the user's computer.

 • Hard to export the local mail folder to another email client or physical machine.